CemraJC/stenotoppers/README.md

 For a bit of extra money, you could even get them done in [nylon][shapeways-nylon] or [steel][shapeways-steel]!

+See the "printing" section below for more details.

 Note that, although potentially viable, we do not currently provide direct avenue for sale because we would like to keep the price as low as possible.
 As